Skip to content

 }

-Returns: Promise<[Buffer | null, Error | null]> — the vault key buffer or an error.
+Returns: Promise<[Buffer | null, Error | null]> — the vault key buffer on first init, null if already initialized, or an Error on failure.

 vault.status()